 We have several articles in the Orenda blog about alkalinity already, so we'll hyperlink to them here, then give a quick summary:

 Total Alkalinity (TA) is the sum of dissolved alkali in the water; specifically, substances that can take Hydrogen ions (H+).
 The ability to take Hydrogen slows the drop in pH, hence alkalinity is a measure of the pH buffering capacity of water that resists a drop in pH.
 The opposite of alkalinity would be acidity, which resists the rise in pH.
-We'll talk about that in another article someday, but we do not often talk about acidity because pool test kits do not measure it.
-Alkalinity, however, is very important.
+In some respect, while it contributes to TA, boric acid serves the opposite (mirror) function of alkalinity, in that it resists a rise in pH by taking hydroxides (OH-) instead of Hydrogen (H+).

 Most alkalinity in swimming pools will be in the carbonate alkalinity category, which we will discuss shortly.
 At usual pool pH, the carbonate alkalinity is composed mostly of the bicarbonate ion (HCO3-); the same bicarbonate as found in sodium bicarb (baking soda).